uhi22/pyPLC/readme.md

 car and one for the charger).
 If this is fulfilled, we should use the SDP to discover the chargers IPv6 address.
 But this is not yet implemented.

+### 2022-11-25 v0.2 On ABB charger until ChargeParamDiscoveryRequest
+- With Win10 notebook in PevMode, tested on Alpitronics HPC and ABB Triple charger.
+On the Alpi, the SLAC and SDP works.
+The TCP connection fails.
+On ABB, the SLAC, SDP and TCP works.
+Also the protocol negotiation works.
+We come until ChargeParamDiscoveryReqest.
+- Log messages are sent via UDP port 514 as broadcast, like Syslog messages.
+The Wireshark shows them as readable text, so we have the actual communication between car and charger in the trace and also the debug log.
+- Example pcap in results/2022-11-25_v0.2_ABB_until_ChargeParamDiscovery.pcapng
+- With Win10 notebook in EvseMode, tested on the Ioniq car.
+It comes until the CurrentDemandRequest.
+- For using Raspberry in PevMode without display, there is now the pevNoGui.py, which can be auto-started by configuring a service which calls starter.sh, and this calls starter.py (this is still expermental).
+- The old Raspberry model B needs 90s from power-on until it sends the first log messages.
+Means, the boot is quite slow.
+- Raspberry in PevMode and Win10 notebook in EvseMode work well together until the PreCharge.

 ## Biggest Challenges
 - [*ListenMode*] Find a way to enable the sniffer mode or monitor mode in the AR7420.
 Seems to be not included in the public qca/open-plc-utils.